-Close-knit Latino family ties bring coronavirus dangers to traditional gatherings
+Close-knit Latino family ties bring COVID-19 dangers

 LOS ANGELES - Reymond Padilla, director of the Whittier Spartans Softball league, has plans to protect himself, his team and his children from COVID-19 that he follows with zealous devotion.